Skip to Main Content

 Check Your School!

-NAACP distributes questionnaire to Black and Puerto Rican families about school segregation.
+NAACP distributes a questionnaire to Black and Puerto Rican families about school segregation.

 Mar 2, 1956

-The New York City Board of Education appoints a group to study racial segregation and make recommendations for integration.
+The Board of Education appoints a Commission on Integration to study racial segregation in New York City schools and make recommendations for integrating them.

 Harlem Nine Boycott